DEFINITIONS AND ACRONYMS.

 Performance of a contract (Article 6.1.b) GDPR)

-(i) To manage the admission procedure and the enrolment contract, if you start the application process in IES.
+(i) To manage the admission procedure and the enrolment contract, if you start the application process in IESGS.

 (ii) To provide pastoral care.

 (iv) To manage international mobility programs for students.